ibauk/smdox/smethods.md

 Relatively complex arithmetic can be used in this method.
 Speak to Bob if you want to know more.

 ### Sequences
-**Uninterrupted** membership of a particular category can be used to award extra points.
+**Uninterrupted** claiming of a particular category can be used to award extra points.
 For example, three consecutive farms results in doubling the points awarded for the farm bonuses.
 The extra points will always be a multiple of the sum of the points scored by the relevant bonuses.
+The "uninterrupted" refers to the order of bonus claiming, not the proximity of bonuses within a group. eg. An entrant claims M1, M2, F1, M3: this gives an uninterrupted sequence (US) of two 'M's, not three.
+Claiming M1, M3, M5, F2 gives a US of three Ms.

 ### Collection of bonuses
 This can be used to award extra points based on the number of bonuses scored within a category or the number of categories scored within a set.
 The criterion at this stage is simple group membership, order of scoring, etc are not relevant.